Persona-Assigned Large Language Models Exhibit Human-Like Motivated Reasoning: Methodology Setup

 \subsection{Mitigating Motivated Reasoning}

 To mitigate persona-induced motivated reasoning, we use two prompt-based debiasing approaches: chain-of-thought (CoT) prompting, or prompting the model to ``think step by step" \cite{kojima2022large}, and accuracy prompting, or prompting the model to prioritize accuracy while answering the questions.
 CoT has been shown to have mixed results in reducing bias \cite{Gupta2023-hx, Kamruzzaman2024-my}.
 Accuracy prompting is inspired by human-subject studies that explore reducing motivated reasoning in humans by incentivizing accuracy through financial incentives \cite{prior2015you, rathje2023accuracy, speckmann2022monetary}.
+Since monetary incentives are not meaningful when directly applied to the case of LLMs, we directly emphasized accuracy explicitly through the prompts as the closest feasible equivalent \cite{Kamruzzaman2024-my}.